nielsdelestinne/niedel.be/who.markdown

 In 2015 I graduated from [KUL](https://www.kuleuven.be/english/) with a MSc in Applied Informatics.

 My professional career took a head start at [Cegeka](https://cegeka.com), where I've been growing from a software engineer into an application architect.
-Together with an amazing colleague, we were given the chance to found and grow [Switchfully](https://switchfully.com): an internal venture in which we set out to find extraordinary individuals, train them into software developers during an intensive bootcamp and integrate them into our client's software teams.
+Some years later, together with an amazing colleague, we were given the chance to found and grow [Switchfully](https://switchfully.com): an internal venture in which we set out to find extraordinary individuals, train them into software developers during an intensive programming bootcamp and integrate them into our client's software teams.
-Although loving to train these bright and passionate minds, I decided to switch (fully) back to what I loved most: programming.
+Although loving to train these passionate individuals, I decided to switch (fully) back to what I love most: programming.
-To this day, I still am a proud employee of Cegeka and currently working on creating an advanced payroll engine for one of our customers.
+To this day, I am still a proud employee of Cegeka and currently working on the creation of an advanced payroll engine for one of our customers.

-## Developers, developers, developers!
+## Technical background

-Professionally, I mostly program in Java (11+) and make use of its entire ecosystem for writing the back end.
+Professionally, I currently program in Java (11+) and make use of its entire ecosystem for writing the back end.
 Whenever there's the need for a front end, I tend to the Angular framework in combination with TypeScript.
 More specifically, we're talking about:
 - Spring Framework, Spring Boot (and other Spring projects)